-The objective of this Chapter is to define the architecture and potential responsibilities of a Base Control Station and provide outline requirements for its functions.
+The objective of this Chapter is to define the architecture and potential responsibilities of a Remote Control Centre and to provide outline requirements for their functions.

-- 9.2.1 The Base Control Station (BCS) is the set of equipment and control units that are needed at the site or sites where safe and effective remote control and/or monitoring of the MASS, or several MASS, is conducted. - 9.2.2 The BCS enables the command and control of the MASS.
-The BCS may be located on board a vessel or ashore.
-The BCS may also interface with other BCSs that are separately located; the risk assessment will indicate which BCS takes primacy. - 9.2.3 The BCS may be a fixed stationary unit or highly modular and portable.
+- 10.2.1 The Remote Control Centre (RCC) is the set or system of equipment and control units that are needed at the site or sites where safe and effective remote command, control and/or monitoring of the MASS, or several MASS, is conducted. - 10.2.2 The RCC enables the command and control of the MASS.
+The RCC may be located afloat on a separate ship or ashore.
+The RCC may also interface with other RCCs that are separately located; the risk assessment will indicate which RCC has responsibility for a MASS at a specific time. - 10.2.3 The RCC may be a fixed stationary installation or fitted within a highly modular and portable unit.